jasmine97xuereb/optimal-monitor/README.md

-# The Best a Monitor can Do
+# A Synthesis Tool for Optimal Monitors in a Branching-Time Setting

 A tool using OCaml that generates the strongest monitorable consequence from an arbitrary rechHML formula.